TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 cat ~/.ssh/id_ed25519.pub
 ~~~

-Highlight and copy the output, which starts with `ssh-rsa` and ends with your email address.
+Highlight and copy the output, which starts with `ssh-ed25519` and ends with your email address.

 Now, go back to GitHub in your browser window and paste the key you copied into the key field.
 Then, click `Add SSH key`.
 You're done!
 You've successfully added your SSH key!